orcasdli/SMCinROS/README.md

-Refer to https://github.com/AgileDrones/OptiTrack-Motive-2-Client for install of Optitrack client please if you have problem or want to use Motive 2.0.
+Refer to https://github.com/AgileDrones/OptiTrack-Motive-2-Client for the installation of Optitrack client please if you have problem or want to use Motive 2.0.

 This is my blog (in Chinese) with some infomation about this project: https://blog.csdn.net/asdli